Tiny-Earth/DemoSite/site/src/inclusive.md

 ### Address Biases and Assumptions

-!!! compat ""
-    - Examine your biases and assumptions.
-    - Predict how biases and assumptions influence student outcomes.
-    - Commit to one action you could take to mitigate the negative impacts of biases and assumptions in your course.
-    - Understand key concepts and principles:
-        - Biases and assumptions influence the classroom learning environment.
-        - We all hold biases and assumptions.
-        - Biases and assumptions are very difficult to change, but the first step is to be aware of them.

 Everyone holds biases, assumptions, and stereotypes about others, which can influence outcomes.
 For example, biases and assumptions affect how we rate people, which can have consequences for hiring decisions and advancement.

 !!! note ""